-- As a high school student, your child may not see themselves as a teacher, however it’s likely they have skills they take for granted.
-From offering free music lessons to translating at a parent-teacher association (PTA) meeting, when your child teaches someone else, they hone their own skills and build their confidence.
+- As a high school student, your child may not see themselves as a teacher; however, it’s likely they have skills they take for granted.
+From offering free music lessons to translating at a parent-teacher association (PTA) meeting, when your child teaches someone else, they hone their own skills and build confidence.

 - Is your child drawn to hands-on work?
-Have them fix or make things for their community by cleaning up a local park, or building and stocking a Little Free Library.
-They can sew masks for front-line workers, knit blankets, or put together first aid kits for homeless shelters.
+Have them fix or make things for their community by cleaning up a local park or building and stocking a Little Free Library.
+They can knit blankets or put together first aid kits for homeless shelters.
 Is your child a budding writer?
 Urge them to produce a community newsletter or write for a pre-existing one.

-- If your child is a natural-born boss, have them organize a carwash or lemonade stand to raise money for a cause and demonstrate their entrepreneurial potential while they’re at it.
+- If your child is a natural-born boss, have them organize a carwash or lemonade stand to raise money for a cause and demonstrate their entrepreneurial potential.

 Once your child identifies community needs and their own talents, they’re on their way to doing valuable community service.

 Places to Volunteer

 The internet can be an ally in finding opportunities for your child to volunteer.
 VolunteerMatch.org is an international nonprofit network that “matches inspired people with inspiring causes.”
 JustServe.org is another organization connecting volunteers to community service.

 Local institutions, particularly those your family already has a relationship with, are also good places to look.
 Here are places to start, based on your child’s interests:

 Working with Children or in Education